helgek/zigbee2mqtt.io/docs/devices/M515EGBZTN.md

 ---
-title: "Zemismart M515EGBZTN control via MQTT"
+title: "Zemismart M515EGBZTN or TM616EGBZTN control via MQTT"
-description: "Integrate your Zemismart M515EGBZTN via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Zemismart M515EGBZTN or TM616EGBZTN via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-08-31T11:26:27
 pageClass: device-page
 ---